Suiticals/Suity-Bot/Commands.md

 * If `quantity` is unspecified it will default to 1.
 * Items that can be used are denoted by the 'use' icon in your `.inventory`
 * **Add buff** items, such as potions, grant you boosts for a certain duration.
 You can view your active buffs using `.buffs`
 * **Lootbox** items, such as seedboxes, can be opened using this command.
-You can view the drop table of the lootbox using `.inspect item <name of item>`
+You can view the loot table of the lootbox using `.inspect item <name of item>`

 </details>